francistopher/francistopher/README.md

 ## Academia

 - I'd be a fulltime dropout but gotta be the first to get a degree in my family
+  - 2 generations, from selling tortillas to writing software, god damn
 - Intro to C is boring as hell bc it's online, it's basically tutorial hell
 - Professors suck, wonder if there's a way to replace the shitty ones